 I will add, however, that the best cardio workout for basketball is still to play basketball (you can read why here).

-But suicides are a great substitute (especially when you basketball-ify it).
+But lines are a great substitute (especially when you basketball-ify it).

 Final Thoughts